 The remaining tracks And The Vulture Beholds (containing a superb tremolo part, kind of in the midst of a couple of solos), Gravity, and A Million Deaths are of the same vein as the preceding tracks.
 All good, but not outstanding in this sense.

 But then it comes.
 The low tempo, almost ballad-like Syphilis earned some serious brownie points for the drama and the disturbing mood and atmosphere to it.
 The beauty and the beast impersonation – together with the orchestral integration – on this track is priceless, with a dialogue with the king to boot.
 And this time, the soprano is getting its full share and IS aligned to the song’s overall structure and direction.
 So, this last one before the outro is actually one of the best tracks King produced so far.

 And where does that land us?

 Out over the void that dwells on the other side of the edge of this abyss.
 That they did not fall to their destruction is to a big extent the result of the mixing and mastering effort.
-And secondly, the application of a serious theme and this knack to link classical instruments together with modern Death Metal beats and not lose themselves in a mess of their own making.
+And secondly, the application of a serious theme and this knack to link classical instruments together with modern Death Metal beats.
+Lastly, they did not lose themselves in a mess of their own making either.